WiaanDuvenhage-200307/Instrumental/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-- I would like to add more questions
+- I would like to implement chart.js for data visualisation
-- I want to change the answering method, making it more intricate and fun
+- I want to show the total amount in the cart
-- I want to implement Firebase or Firestore
+- I want to add a wishlist page
-- I want to fix my Shared Preferences bug
+- I want to add an about us page
-- I want to add more games that are part of the esports world
+- I want to add video section of each guitar when viewing the guitar individually

 <!-- MOCKUPS -->